Wonder about dark chocolate health benefits? Is it healthy to eat chocolates, drink hot chocolate or have chocolate strawberries for desert?

 These relax your blood vessels to lower your high blood pressure!
 So yes, eat good chocolates for hypertension, but there's more...

-Eating a chocolate bar's been shown not only to lower blood pressure AND lower BAD LDL cholesterol, but also to improve how the body uses insulin!
+Eating a chocolate bar has been shown not only to lower blood pressure AND lower BAD LDL cholesterol, but also to improve how the body uses insulin!

 Great news for early symptoms diabetes, but there's more...